wagslane/go-password-validator/README.md

 [![](https://godoc.org/github.com/lane-c-wagner/go-password-validator?status.svg)](https://godoc.org/github.com/lane-c-wagner/go-password-validator)

-This project can be used to front a password strength meter, or simplay validate password strength on the server.
+This project can be used to front a password strength meter, or simply validate password strength on the server.
 Benefits:

 * No stupid rules (doesn't require uppercase, numbers, special characters, etc)
 * Everything is based on entropy (raw cryptographic strength of the password)